cewing/codefellows_f2_python/source/session02.rst

 A package is a module with other modules in it.

-On a filesystem, this is represented as a folder that contains one or more ``.py`` files, one of which **must** be called ``__init__.py``.
+On a filesystem, this is represented as a directory that contains one or more ``.py`` files, one of which **must** be called ``__init__.py``.

 When you have a package, you can import the package, or any of the modules